lrug/lrug.org/source/meetings/2019/august/index.html.md

 > help overcome them.
 I will also share with you insight into the future
 > plans regarding the Spree framework.

-{::coverage year="2019" month="august" talk="spree-commerce:-how-to-run-an-ecommerce-platform?" /}
+{::coverage year="2019" month="august" talk="spree-commerce-how-to-run-an-ecommerce-platform" /}

 ### Pattern matching in ruby 2.7